WojciechK89/Nudle/readme.md

 # Description:
+First if you don't have already insstall node.js

-# Install:
+## Install:
 npm ci

-# Create file "config.js" in the main folder and add there this script:
+### Create file "config.js" in the main folder and add there this script:
 ```
 const URL = "https://lerex-prepoduction.d3pj531ws5mydw.amplifyapp.com/#/login";
 const EMAIL = 'your@emial.com;